lukehansell/redirectify/README.md

 The file to be overridden and the overriding file must have the same name.
 If a matching directory or file is not found then the original is used.

-### With Browseify
+### Config With Browserify

-When executing browserify you can specify overridify as a transformer in your `package.json`:
+When executing browserify you can specify redirectify as a transformer in your `package.json`:

     {
       "name": "foo",
       ...
       "browserify": {
-        "transform: ["overridify"]
+        "transform: ["redirectify"]
       }
     }

-Also withing your `package.json` you should provide the `overrideDir` as config for overridify:
+Also withing your `package.json` you should provide the `overrideDir` as config for redirectify:

     {
       "browserify": ...
-      "overridify": {
+      "redirectify": {
         "overrideDir": "dir/to/nest/to"
       }
     }